pingcap/docs-cn/grafana-performance-overview-dashboard.md

 The Performance Overview dashboard orchestrates the metrics of TiDB, PD, and TiKV, and presents each of them in the following sections:

 - Overview: Database time and SQL execution time summary.
-By checking different colors in the overview, you can quickly identify the database load profile and the performance bottleneck.
+By checking different colors in the overview, you can quickly identify the database workload profile and the performance bottleneck.

-- Load profile: Key metrics and resource usage, including database QPS, connection information, the MySQL command types the application interactes with TiDB, database internal TSO and KV request OPS, and resource usage of the TiKV and TiDB.
+- Load profile: Key metrics and resource usage, including database QPS, connection information, the MySQL command types the application interacts with TiDB, database internal TSO and KV request OPS, and resource usage of the TiKV and TiDB.

-- Top-down latency breakdown: Query latency versus connection idel time ratio, query latency breakdown, TSO/KV request latency during execution, breakdown of write latency within TiKV.
+- Top-down latency breakdown: Query latency versus connection idle time ratio, query latency breakdown, TSO/KV request latency during execution, breakdown of write latency within TiKV.

 With the Performance Overview Dashboard, you can analyze performance efficiently, and confirm whether the bottleneck of user response time is in the database.
-If the bottleneck is in the database, you can identify the bottleneck inside the database, with database time overview, load profile and SQL latency breakdown.
+If the bottleneck is in the database, you can identify the bottleneck inside the database, with database time overview, workload profile and SQL latency breakdown.
+For details, see [Performance Analysis and Tuning](/performance-tuning-methods.md).

 The following sections illustrate the metrics on the Performance Overview dashboard.